Chester Alan Arthur II

-Chester Alan Arthur II, also known as Alan Arthur, (July 25, 1864 – July 18, 1937) was a son of Chester A. Arthur, president of the United States from 1881 to 1885.
+Chester Alan Arthur II (July 25, 1864 – July 18, 1937), also known as Alan Arthur, was an American sportsman and art connoisseur.
+He was the son of Chester A. Arthur, president of the United States from 1881 to 1885.
 He studied at Princeton University and Columbia Law School.
 After completing his studies, Arthur traveled throughout Europe for 10 years.
-In 1900 he married in Switzerland and moved to Colorado Springs, Colorado to improve his health.
+In 1900, he married in Switzerland and moved to Colorado Springs, Colorado to improve his health.

-Biography

 Early life

 Chester Alan Arthur II was the second son of Ellen Lewis Herndon and Chester A. Arthur.
 Ellen was the daughter of explorer William Lewis Herndon.
 He was born on July 25, 1864 in New York City.
-His elder brother William Lewis Herndon Arthur, was born in December 1860, named after Ellen's father, and died in July 1863 from convulsions or swelling of the brain.
+His elder brother, William Lewis Herndon Arthur, was born in December 1860, named after Ellen's father, and died in July 1863 from convulsions or swelling of the brain.
 It was particularly difficult for Nell, her husband wrote, "Nell is broken hearted.
 I fear for her health."
 Feeling as if they had "taxed" William's brain with "intellectual demands", they pampered their second son, who "led a life that closely resembled that of European royalty."
 He wore nice clothes, learned to sail and ride, and was taught charm and vanity.
 His parents had somewhat of a laissez-faire attitude about his academics.